Yakima School District schools closing Monday — one day early

 Most people experience only mild symptoms.
 But some people develop more severe symptoms like pneumonia, which can be fatal.
 This is most common in those with preexisting conditions.

-There are four confirmed cases in Yakima County, according to the DOH.
+There are four confirmed cases in Yakima County, according to the Health Department.